MAM18

 Air Quality Monitoring

-Upwind and downwind air quality monitoring equipment measuring PM2.5 (particulate matter) and VOCs known as BTEX was installed within 500’ of the well pad.
+Upwind and downwind air quality monitoring equipment measuring PM2.5 (particulate matter) and VOCs known as BTEX was installed within 500’ of the well pad by a qualified third party, Clean Air Engineering.

 The prevailing wind direction for this region is from the southwest.
-CNX positioned the PM2.5 monitors such that one would be subject to winds from upwind of the well pad and the other would be in the path of wind traveling across the well pad (downwind).
+Clean Air Engineering positioned the PM2.5 monitors such that one would be subject to winds from upwind of the well pad and the other would be in the path of wind traveling across the well pad (downwind).

 Follow this link to see more information on CNX methane emission monitoring and mitigation efforts.